Heatblur-Simulations/f-4e-manual/src/dcs/modding/jester/lua_api.md

 your custom file will be prioritized and loaded instead.
 To get back the original behavior, simply delete your custom file.

+> 🟡 CAUTION: It is not possible to replace any files from the following folders:
+>
+> - base
+> - memory
+> - senses
+> - stats
+>
+> Attempting to do so results in a warning message being shown and all Jester mods getting disabled.

 ## Jester API

 Jesters logic is divided into 6 layers of abstraction: